American Express: 1990s

 In 1993, Harvey Golub became CEO of American Express.
 That year, American Express negotiated the sale of Shearson's retail brokerage and investment management business to Primerica.
 The Shearson business was merged with Primerica's Smith Barney to create Smith Barney Shearson.

-In June 1994, American Express completed the spin-off of the remaining investment banking and institutional businesses as Lehman Brothers, ending its foray into the brokerage business.
+In June 1994, American Express completed the spin-off of its remaining investment banking and institutional businesses as Lehman Brothers, ending its foray into the brokerage business.

 In September 1994, the Optima True Grace card was introduced.
 The card was unique in that it offered a grace period on all purchases whether a balance was carried on the card or not, not charging interest on new purchases immediately for cards with unpaid balances.
 The card was discontinued a few years later.

 In 1998, Amex launched the Blue credit card, targeted at young adults, in the UK after testing it in other countries.
 The card had a smart chip and users were encouraged to pay bills and get information via the company website.
-It launched in the US in 1999.
+It launched in the U.S. in 1999.
 A television media campaign for Blue adopted the 1979 UK Synthpop hit "Cars" by Gary Numan as its theme music.

-In 1999, American Express introduced the high-fee Centurion Card, often referred to as the "black card," which caters to an even more affluent customer segment.
+In 1999, American Express introduced the high-fee Centurion Card, often referred to as the "black card", which caters to an even more affluent customer segment.
 The card was initially available only to select users of the Platinum card.
 American Express created the card line amid rumors and urban legends in the 1980s that it produced an ultra-exclusive black card for elite users who could purchase anything with it.